Marshrutka: Early days (pre-1992)

-Other large Soviet cities (apart from Moscow) organized routed taxis.
+Outside of Moscow, other large Soviet cities organized routed taxis.
 For example, Gorky had a routed taxi line between Sormovo and the Nizhny Novgorod Kremlin.
 As of 1939, the full fare was Rbls 3.50; a similar service cost 1 rouble by bus or 50 kopecks by tram.

-During the World War II of 1941–1945, as the Red Army requisitioned cars, routed taxi services ceased.
+During World War II as the Red Army requisitioned cars, routed taxi services ceased.
 They resumed in Moscow in 1945.
 Only by the 1950s did they re-appear in most cities where they had operated before the war.
-ZiS-110 and GAZ-12 ZIM cars served widely in this role until the mid-1960s.
+ZiS-110 and GAZ-12 ZIM cars were widely used in this role until the mid-1960s.

 Routed taxicabs also offered interurban services.
-From Moscow, they drove to distant cities, like Simferopol, Kharkiv, Vladimir, Tula, and Riazan.
+From Moscow, they drove to distant cities, such as Simferopol, Kharkiv, Vladimir, Tula, and Riazan.
 For example, the Moscow-Yalta route operated in the summer, taking two days, with a night stop in Belgorod (near Kursk).

 In the 1960s, RAF-977 minibusses became the most common routed-taxi vehicles, replacing passenger cars.
-Municipal authorities operated the routes; thus, the quality and concept varied greatly between regions.
+Municipal authorities operated the routes.
+The quality and concept varied greatly between regions.
 The fare gap between buses and routed taxicabs lessened.
-In Moscow, for example, the standard bus fare cost 5 kopecks, and the minibus fare was 15 kopecks on most routes; in Gorky a regular bus-ride cost 6 kopecks, and a routed-taxi ride 10 kopecks.
+In Moscow, for example, the standard bus fare was 5 kopecks, and the minibus fare was 15 kopecks on most routes; in Gorky a regular bus-ride was 6 kopecks, and a routed-taxi ride was 10 kopecks.

 Later, the new model RAF-2203 Latvija (introduced in 1976) replaced the RAF-977 minibusses.
 Eventually, practically all marshrutka services used RAF-2203 Latvijas; many people referred to marshrutkas as "Latvias" or "RAFicks".

 Marshrutka boom (1992–2000)

 The introduction of market economies greatly changed the supply of transportation to the urban population in the CIS.
 The demand for faster and more versatile public transit came to be fulfilled dramatically, while the demand for the underfunded municipal transportation system dropped; people were willing to pay a premium for better service.
-Although buses (like Ikarus, LAZ, PAZ, RAF, and KAvZ, as well as irregularly imported used minibusses), obtained on a secondary market, had been used by entrepreneurs as a backup on the busiest routes since the early 1990s, it wasn't until the auto manufacturer GAZ rolled out in 1996 the first mass-produced Russian minibus, GAZelle, that the modern system took shape.
+Although buses (like Ikarus, LAZ, PAZ, RAF, and KAvZ, as well as irregularly imported used minibusses), obtained on a secondary market, had been used by entrepreneurs as a backup on the busiest routes since the early 1990s, it was not until the auto manufacturer GAZ rolled out in 1996 the first mass-produced Russian minibus, GAZelle, that the modern system took shape.

 GAZelle was an instant hit as it was a cheap (around US$8,000), easy-to-repair, and lease-friendly passenger minibus with a capacity of twelve seated passengers.
-A lot of individual entrepreneurs entered the market, as well as some larger companies.
+Many individual entrepreneurs entered the market, as well as some larger companies.
 At this time, licensing for public transportation in particular was not required.
 The vehicle only had to pass annual safety check-ups, which were relatively easy, since local authorities trusted GAZ cars.
 Moreover, the GAZelle could be easily equipped to run on natural gas.

 During this period, most marshrutkas followed well-established public transit routes.